Do you have a small church project that could have a big impact?

 South Derbyshire CVS offers a comprehensive Funding Advice Service

 To any group or organisation working in or supporting people from South Derbyshire.
-If you have an idea for a project or need funding to carry on doing what you’re already doing, then Funding Advice Officer, Eric Clayton, may be able to help you.
-Eric can offer advice on what funding is available, how to make an effective bid and much more, so for more information please contact him on 01283 219761 or email firstname.lastname@example.org.
+If you have an idea for a project or need funding to carry on doing what you’re already doing, then the team, may be able to help you.
+The team can offer advice on what funding is available, how to make an effective bid and much more, so for more information please contact them on 01283 219761 or email firstname.lastname@example.org.

 40 minutes to improve your funding applications